acerbilab/pyvbmc/JOSS/paper.md

 ## Method

-PyVBMC achieves practical sample-efficiency in a unique manner by simultaneously building two approximations of the true, expensive target posterior distribution:
+PyVBMC achieves practical sample efficiency in a unique manner by simultaneously building two approximations of the true, expensive target posterior distribution:

 - A Gaussian process (GP) surrogate of the target (unnormalized) log posterior density.
 - A variational approximation — an expressive mixture of Gaussian distributions with an arbitrary number of components — fit to the GP surrogate.